 5 Top Destinations for Apple Picking

+For decades, apples have been synonymous with the Pacific Northwest.
+And apple picking has offered a joyful experience for families, students on field trips and visitors who seek a taste of this local fruit.
 It’s no wonder, then, that farms throughout the Pacific Northwest offer U-pick opportunities, along with other attractions, fairs and festivals for the whole family.
 As the seasonal harvest approaches in late September and October, here’s where to pick apples and celebrate one of the region’s biggest, most well-known exports.

 Wenatchee has historically been known as the Apple Capital of the World, and it’s easy to see why.
 Every spring, this city of nearly 34,000 hosts the Washington State Apple Blossom Festival, the second-oldest festival in Washington state.
 In addition, Wenatchee is home to the Apple Capital Loop Trail, an 11-mile paved hiking and cycling path along the Columbia River.
 Even the local summertime baseball team is named the AppleSox.